 Seattle Public Library looms before me, and I take one more moment to appreciate the sheer size of it before I go in.

-I instantly close to fire, using water to pull the rain from me.
+I instantly close my connection to fire, then use water to pull the rain off me.
 It was one thing to appear wet to other pedestrians—not that anyone pays attention to anything here—but it’s another to look damp when I can be dry inside.
 Not that anything in Washington is ever dry.
 Even the air is thick with humidity, making water more than happy to bash against my senses because it’s so dense.

 But I don’t mind; the elements are the only thing familiar in this concrete forest.